Chapter 41:

 Like this?
 Her voice echoed in the back of my mind.
 A chill charged down my spine at the new voice whispering in my head.

-“Oy, that’s a weird sensation, but yes.”
+“Oy, that’s a weird sensation," I said with a sudden shiver.
+"But yes.”

 Please sign in to leave a comment.